 (A church scenario with Lego Men after you have explained the expectations to your child.)

 Mommy: Bubs, church is ready to start.
 I need you to explain to your Lego Men how they are to behave.

 (While Bubs is talking, be sure to interject or pretend to be one of the Lego Men and ask “why?” questions.)

 Mommy: Do you remember how good your Lego Men did sitting through church?
 They did great.
 I want you to do the same thing today.
 I know that 30 minutes is a long time for you to sit so we are going to cut down the amount of time to make it easier.
 We are going to listen and obey for fifteen minutes.
 During that fifteen minutes I want you to ___________.
 After the time is up, we will leave to get a drink.
 The time will go fast if you sit quietly.
 I know you can do it!
 (Have a sticker chart at home to make the success.)

 After a quick drink, set the expectations again and return to the sanctuary for another 15 minutes.
 Each week up the amount of time until the child is able to sit quietly during the entire sermon.

 13. Pray.
 Michelle reminded me of one important tip.
-"Before you leave and every moment your in church is to pray.
-I tend to continuously ask God for peace in their hearts and a sense of calmness to fall over them.
-I truly believe God wants us to be "fed" in church and how can we be fed when we are constantly interrupted by our little treasures .
-The Holy Spirit will enter into that home, car and church if you pray for it!"
+“Before you leave and every moment you’re in church, pray.
+I tend to continuously ask God for peace in my children’s hearts and a sense of calmness to fall over them.
+I truly believe God wants us to be ‘fed’ in church and it is hard to be fed when we are constantly interrupted by our little treasures.
+The Holy Spirit will enter into your home, car, restaurant, and church if you pray for it!”

 Every church and situation is different so this may not work for your church.
 I am hopeful that you can tailor it to your situation.
 Children, even young toddlers, can learn to sit quietly in a chair during church but some children take more training than others!
 Be sure you do everything possible at home to train before you ever hit the pews.
 This will help your child succeed.